danielfostiak/Normal-Intersections-Mathematics/README.md

 ![Screenshot](sinx.png)

-(All plots were generated using DETAIL=400, took my Macbook Air about a minute to produce each one on Jupyter Notebook)
+(Most plots were generated using DETAIL=400, took my Macbook Air about a minute to produce each one on Jupyter Notebook)